hughesadam87/pyparty/README.rst

 Getting Started
 ===============

-The current documentation (and in-a-pinch test suite) is a series of example notebooks (`IPython Notebook`_), which cover most of the basics.
+The current documentation is a series of example notebooks (`IPython Notebook`_), which cover most of the basics.
 These have been linked below:

 - **TUTORIALS**: